segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 | `total_price`                           | The total decimal money amount (price) for the product                                         | Number        |
 | `sku`                                   | The SKU (stock keeping unit) associated with the variant                                       | String        |

-## Product List Viewed track() event properties
+## Product List Viewed Track event properties

-The properties below are included with `Product List Viewed` `track()` events. `products.$.` indicates an array named 'products'.
-Note: If a property is missing it is due to Shopify not providing the value, or due to a `null` or empty value being provided.
+The properties below are included with `Product List Viewed` Track events. `products.$.` indicates an array named 'products'.

+> info "Missing properties?"
+> Your Segment events may be missing one of the following properties if Shopify provides `null` or an empty value for a property.

 | Property                                | Description                                                                                    | Type          |
 | --------------------------------------- | ---------------------------------------------------------------------------------------------- | ------------- |